 In general, the most commonly challenged transactions have been, among others, the payment of royalties in conjunction with advertising and promotion expenses, intra-group services (pro rata expenses), interest payments considered as dividends and geographic adjustments applicable for transfer pricing economic analyses.

-The licensees of these intangibles generally incur advertising and promotion expenses to provide acknowledgment of the products or services they provide.
+The licensees of these intangibles generally incur ‘promotion and advertising expenses’ to provide acknowledgment of the products or services they provide.
 This is to favourably influence its demand, facilitate the entry of new products on the market or increase the sales of existing products.

-In general, and considering the applicable tax provisions, advertising and promotional expenses are considered deductible for income-tax purposes and should be considered strictly indispensable for the purposes of the taxpayer's activity.
+In general, and considering the applicable tax provisions, promotion and advertising expenses are considered deductible for income tax purposes and should be considered strictly indispensable for the purposes of the taxpayer’s activity.
 This is because the benefits from introducing an intangible to the market, such as a brand, are mainly related to the products or services that the licensee is offering.
-This benefit helps the licensee's commercial activity, and usually either generates higher revenues or maintains sales in a competitive market.
+This benefit helps the licensee’s commercial activity, and usually either generates higher revenues or maintains sales in a competitive market.

-Notwithstanding the above, the Mexican tax authorities' general stance regarding companies that pay royalties in conjunction with local advertising and promotion expenses is that these royalties are not strictly indispensable for the Mexican taxpayer activities.
-This is due to the fact that such expenses contribute to the value of the licensed intangible and, therefore, should be borne by the licensor (owner).
+Notwithstanding the above, the Mexican tax authorities’ general stance regarding companies that pay royalties in conjunction with local promotion and advertising expenses is that these royalties are not strictly indispensable for the Mexican taxpayer activities.
+This is because such expenses contribute to the value of the licensed intangible and, therefore, should be borne by the licensor (i.e., the owner).

-Regarding companies that pay royalties in conjunction with advertising and promotion expenses, the position of the tax authorities is to reject of the deduction of either these expenses.
+Regarding companies that pay royalties in conjunction with promotion and advertising expenses, the position of the tax authorities is to reject the deduction of either of these expenses.

-The Mexican tax authorities' position regarding royalties, advertising and promotional expenses derives from a tax audit for fiscal year 2007 in which the Mexican tax authorities considered such expenses incurred by the taxpayer as non-deductible.
-From their perspective, these expenses were not strictly indispensable to carry out the taxpayers' main activity owing to these advertising and promotion expenses being in connection with a trademark that was migrated abroad; therefore, the trademark was not the property of the Mexican resident.
+The Mexican tax authorities’ position regarding royalties, promotion and advertising expenses derives from a tax audit for fiscal year 2007 in which the Mexican tax authorities considered such expenses incurred by the taxpayer as non-deductible.
+From their perspective, these expenses were not strictly indispensable to carry out the taxpayers’ main activity owing to these promotion and advertising expenses being in connection with a trademark that was migrated abroad; therefore, the trademark was not the property of the Mexican resident.

-In connection with this specific case, in 2011, through a first instance decision, the Superior Chamber of the Federal Administrative Courts (TFJA) determined that advertising and promotional expenses were strictly indispensable, concluding, in general terms, that the promotion of the brands of which the Mexican taxpayer may identify its products were related to its corporate purpose.
+In connection with this specific case, in 2011, through a first-instance decision, the Superior Chamber of the Federal Administrative Courts (TFJA) determined that promotion and advertising expenses were strictly indispensable, concluding, in general terms, that the promotion of the brands of which the Mexican taxpayer may identify its products was related to its corporate purpose.

 Subsequently, in 2013, the Fourth Collegiate Circuit Court of the First Circuit decided on the appeal filed by the tax authorities to the resolution issued by the TFJA based on the following:

-In general, based on the above-mentioned elements of the decision issued by the Fourth Collegiate Circuit Court of the First Circuit is what derives in the position of the Mexican tax authorities regarding royalties, and advertising and promotion expenses.
+In general, the position of the Mexican tax authorities regarding royalties, promotion and advertising expenses is based on the above-mentioned elements of the decision issued by the Fourth Collegiate Circuit Court of the First Circuit.

 It is important to keep in mind that this is an isolated circuit court precedent, which, based on our legal system, is not binding.
 Further, the decision was not unanimous, and was accompanied by a very well-reasoned dissenting opinion arguing that advertising and promotional expenses should be deductible.